Your Ultimate Guide on Digital Death (and How to Handle It)

-With that said, even if you’re granted access to your loved one’s account, the account names used for logging in are almost never changed.
+However, even if you’re granted access to your loved one’s account, the account names used for logging in are rarely changed.

-If entering the login info turns into a painful reminder, you can use the Family Sharing feature to set up access to your loved one’s game library from other accounts.
+If entering the login information becomes a painful situation, you can use the Family Sharing feature to set up access to your loved one’s game library from other accounts.

 - Snapchat and Tumblr will delete a deceased user’s account, provided the request is made by a verified family member.
 A death certificate may be required as proof.

 - Microsoft, Yahoo, AOL, and many others have more traditional steps in place.
 A deceased person’s account on these platforms can be deleted once it’s proven that the request is valid.